Europe’s Hidden Gems

 The majestic central Pyrenees offer two pocket principalities that few visitors to Europe have ever seen: Andorra, the only Catalan-speaking nation with a seat in the UN, and Val d’Aran, politically a part of Spanish Catalonia yet separate from Spain both geographically and linguistically.
 Divided by the Noguera Pallaresa river and an impassable stretch of peaks, the hidden principalities feature the finest skiing in the Pyrenées.
 In summer, the region is a wonderland of high mountain hikes, with dark stone villages clustered around ancient churches.

 Since the 13th century Andorra has been a co-principality, split between the Bishops of Seu d’Urgell in Spain and the Counts of Foix in France.
 This dual rule has effectively kept either country from gobbling it up over the centuries.
-Since Andorra is not part of the European Union, it remains tax free.
+Since Andorra is not part of the European Union, even though it uses the euro as its currency, it remains tax free.

 But my family and I didn’t come to shop.
 For me it was a chance to relive a memorable previous visit.
 I spent a month in Andorra with my parents in the early ’50s, at a time when there were only about 6,000 people living inside the principality.
 While there, my mother slipped in a mountain stream and had a miscarriage.
 There were no hospitals, so she stayed at the local doctor’s house while she recovered.
 Dad and I camped in the main square of the capital, which was still a cow pasture, and explored the neighboring villages.